coecms/clef/docs/gettingstarted.rst

 Getting Started
 ===============

-clef is presently installed in an anaconda environment, which must be loaded before use (on either VDI or Raijin)::
+CleF is presently installed in an anaconda environment, which must be loaded before use (on either VDI or Raijin)::

     $ module use /g/data3/hh5/public/modules